Skip to main content

 Where in Kit is A/B testing available?

-A/B testing is available for only Broadcast subject lines at this time.
+A/B testing is available for Broadcast subject lines at this time.

 Can I end an A/B test early?

-Yes!
-To do so, go to the Broadcast's Analytics report.
+Yes.
+To do this, go to the Broadcast's Analytics report.

 Click the three vertical dots on the right, followed by Cancel A/B test.